Gender Minorities Aotearoa Needs Your Support!

 Send in your ideas, comments, or other feedback

 We welcome input from all ‘rainbow’ people, our whanau, friends, and supportive others.
-We welcome all suggestions, including things you would like to see addressed, and ways we can improve.
+We welcome all suggestions, including things you would like to see included in our database, and ways we can improve.
+You can contact us bl clicking here.

 Funding applications and advocating for funding